Vaccine Shedding Is Not A Thing, Experts Say

-However, there is one distinct vaccine that does shed and can be a concern, and probably the impetus for the fury over what is vaccine shedding, but very few Americans will ever need to worry about getting it — smallpox.
+However, there is one distinct vaccine that does shed and can be a concern, and probably the impetus for the fury over vaccine shedding, but very few Americans will ever need to worry about getting it: smallpox.
 It's a tricky vaccine that requires some care, according to the CDC.
-But unless you're traveling to a region where you're likely to encounter it, or you're a first responder, you're not going to get the vaccine.
-But, it should be noted, that taking a little care and getting the shot is way better than getting smallpox.
+But unless you're traveling to a region where you're likely to encounter the disease, or you're a first responder, you're not going to get the vaccine.
+But, it should be noted, taking a little care and getting the shot is way better than getting smallpox.

 We get that this is all scary, and that you’ve probably heard so many arguments from people you love that might try to warn you off the COVID vaccine, but worries over shedding should not be a reason to delay any vaccine, let alone one that very well may save your life.